Capacesse/danny-and-his-butlers/README.md

 4. Set up your Hugging Face token in your Google Colab Secrets manager under the name `TikTokTechJam2025`.

 ## How to Reproduce Results
 1. Open the `/notebooks/Main_Pipeline.ipynb` notebook in Google Colab.
-2. Ensure the required dataset is in the `/data` folder.
+2. Ensure the required dataset (`archive.zip` containing `reviews.csv` and the `dataset` folder) is in the `/data` folder within your project's Google Drive directory.
-3. Run all cells from top to bottom to execute the full pipeline.
+3. Run all cells from top to bottom to execute the full training and evaluation pipeline.

 ## Team Contributions
 - **Project Lead & MLOps:** Julius Ng Hwee Chong
 - **Data Engineer:** Phoa Li Lynn Sheryl
 - **Feature Engineer & NLP Specialist:** Park Soohwan